 In this second podcast of the series, Ricardo talks about the selection criteria in portfolio management.
 He explains that in addition to financial criteria, there are others who may be considered and, even if it is intangible, there are ways to make them tangible.
 Ricardo gives several tips on how to transform these criteria into tangible and also talks about the balance of the criteria chosen.

-In this first podcast of the serie, Ricardo talks about the strategic and the portfolio management.
-He explains that if the manager does not know what is the strategy of the organization, its a waste of time to create comparative to select projects.
-Ricardo makes an analogy between stones of different sizes and the choice of the sieve for selecting these stones, in other words, you must set the criteria based on the strategy to select projects...
+In this first podcast of the series, Ricardo talks about strategic and portfolio management.
+He explains that if the manager does not know what is the strategy of the organization, it's a waste of time to create comparative to select projects.

 In this podcast, Ricardo talks about the difference between the secondary risk and residual risk.
 He explains that the secondary risk is generated as a side effect the implementation of a response.
 Residual risk is one that remains, even after implementing responses.
 Ricardo gives several examples for these two types of risks.

 In this podcast, Ricardo talks about the methods of forecasting project schedule and cost.
 He comments that there are four methods of predicting future project performance: time series methods, causal/econometrics methods, judgmental methods and other methods.
 Ricardo explains and gives examples of each method.

 In this podcast, Ricardo talks about the framework created by the IRGC and explains the five steps in this framework.
 He explains that this model clarifies the various perspectives of risk and it is similar to the risk management knowledge area of PMBOK.